Zardoz: Plot

 Zed is less brutal and far more intelligent than the Eternals think he is.
 Genetic analysis reveals he is the ultimate result of long-running eugenics experiments devised by Arthur Frayn, who controlled the outlands with the Exterminators.
 Zardoz's aim was to breed a superman who would penetrate the Vortex and save human-kind from its hopelessly stagnant status quo.
 In the ruins of the old world, Arthur Frayn encouraged Zed to learn to read and led him to the book The Wonderful Wizard of Oz.
-Understanding the origin of the name Zardoz – from the words Wizard and Oz – brought Zed to a true awareness of Frayn as a manipulator.
+Understanding the origin of the name Zardoz — from the words Wizard and Oz — brought Zed to a true awareness of Frayn as a manipulator.
 Infuriated with this realization, Zed decided to further investigate the mystery of Zardoz.

 As Zed divines the nature of the Vortex and its problems, the Eternals use him to fight their internecine quarrels.
 Led by Consuella, the Eternals decide to kill Zed and to age Friend.
 Zed escapes and, aided by May and Friend, absorbs all the Eternals' knowledge, including that of the Vortex's origin, to destroy the Tabernacle.
 While absorbing their knowledge Zed impregnates May and a few of her followers as he is transformed from a revenge-seeking Exterminator.
 Zed shuts down the Tabernacle, thus disabling the force-fields and perception filters surrounding the Vortex.
 This helps the Exterminators invade the Vortex and kill most of the Eternals, who welcome death as a release from their boring existence.
-May and several of her followers escape the massacre, heading out to bear their offspring as enlightened but mortal beings among the Brutals.
+May and several of her followers escape the massacre, heading out to bear their offspring as enlightened, but mortal beings among the Brutals.

 Consuella, having fallen in love with Zed, gives birth within the remains of the stone head.
 The baby boy matures as his parents age.
-When the youth leaves his parents, they keep growing old and eventually die.
+When the youth leaves his parents, they keep growing older and eventually die.
 Nothing remains in the space but painted handprints on the wall and Zed's revolver.